 If no applications use the server, or if you do not have permission to access applications that use the server, N/A (not applicable) is displayed.

-Even if you do not have permission to view any of the applications that use the server, the dashlet graphs still represent the total use on the application server.
+If you do not have permission to view any of the applications that use the server, the dashlet graphs still represent the total use on the application server.

 Hover over a point in a graph to see the value and time.